paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/02.participants/06.creating-a-meta-course/docs.md

 ##### So, you've made a meta course...

 Now that your meta-course is created, students can see the meta-course and the respective courses connected to it.
 To help everyone avoid confusion seeing multiple courses we encourage you to follow the next instruction.
-Below is a screen shot of what students will see.

 #### As a final step, you should hide the child courses to avoid confusion.